NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 - Go to the Code scanning settings and switch to Advanced CodeQL scanning.
 Here you can customize the workflow
 - Remove the python analysis and save the workflow.
 Notice that it uses a matrix

-## Exercise 4 - Advanced Code Scanning
+## Exercise 4 - Advanced Code Security

 ### Switch to security-and-quality